The future of identity management

 • Ensure internal alignment on use cases, terminology, and compliance standards.

-4. Preparing for a Cookieless Future
+4. Preparing for a cookieless future

 Even if third-party cookies persist, marketers must plan for a future where first-party and privacy-compliant data is the foundation of targeting and measurement.